Ford Maverick (2022)

-The Ford Maverick is a four-door, five-passenger, compact crew cab pickup truck manufactured and marketed by Ford Motor Company.
-It was unveiled on June 8, 2021 as Ford's smallest truck.
+The Ford Maverick is a four-door, compact pickup truck manufactured and marketed by the Ford Motor Company.
+It was unveiled on June 8, 2021, as Ford's smallest truck, slotted below the mid-size Ford Ranger.

-Using a front-wheel drive-based unibody platform shared with the Ford Escape and Bronco Sport, the pickup's powertrain offerings include a standard full hybrid engine or an optional conventional turbo engine, the latter available with all-wheel drive.
+Using a front-wheel drive-based unibody platform shared with the Ford Escape and Bronco Sport, the pickup's power train offerings include a gasoline hybrid engine or a turbocharged gasoline engine, both available in all-wheel drive (starting with the 2025 model year).
+The truck is exclusively offered in a 4-door crew cab configuration with a short bed.